General DefinitionAny part of the decedent's estate not validly disposed of by will. Sec. 112.015.

 - Child support arrearages.

-- The claim of the Department of Human Services for the net amount of assistance paid to or for the decedent, in the following order: (i) Public assistance funded entirely by moneys from the General Fund; and (ii) Public assistance funded by a combination of state and federal funds.
+- The claim of the Department of Human Services or the Department of Human Services for the net amount of assistance paid to or for the decedent, in the following order: (i) Public assistance and medical assistance funded entirely by moneys from the General Fund; and (ii) Public assistance and medical assistance funded by a combination of state and federal funds.

 - The claim of the Department of Human Services or the Oregon Health Authority for the care and maintenance of the decedent at a state institution.